maksyche/useful-theory/linear-algebra/README.md

 The dimension of codomain $W$ may also be larger than the dimension of domain $V$.
 But the dimension of the [image (range)](https://en.wikipedia.org/wiki/Image_(mathematics)) $im(f)$ cannot be larger (I won't give any proofs here, just believe me or prove it yourself).
-So there's usually no sense in making such transformations, because they "miss" most of the target space.
+So there's usually no sense in making such transformations because they "miss" most of the target space.

 ### Linear Transformation Determinant

-The determinant $\det{A}$ or $|A|$ is a special number that can be calculated from a square matrix.
+The determinant $\det(A)$ or $|A|$ is a special number that can be calculated from a square matrix.
 It has a couple of interesting properties:

 - The determinant is nonzero if and only if the matrix is invertible (for example, reducing dimensions gives zero